Qwaz/rust-cve/templates/README.md

 Hence, it is important to signal the existence of these bugs, and I found that issuing a CVE number and creating a RustSec advisory is the most effective way to do so.

+†: Reported by me
+‡: Reported as part of [Rudra](https://github.com/sslab-gatech/Rudra) project

 [tockos]: https://www.tockos.org/
 [redleaf]: https://mars-research.github.io/redleaf